ylyu-fly/labwebsite/content/sections/section5.md

 **Summer, 2024**

+Jul 1 | Our proposal utilizing optogenetics to explore how motivation and reward systems influence longevity has been awarded funding by the American Federation for Aging Research ([AFAR](https://www.afar.org/2024-grant-recipients)).

-June 24 | Summer is officially here!
+Jun 24 | Summer is officially here!
 Our lab has collaborated with the new Liu Lab in CABM through a BBQ & picnic at Johnson Park!
 Here's to more afternoons filled with good food, fun games, collaboration, and enjoying the outdoors together!

 ![](img/section5-labpicnic.jpg)

 ** **

-June 17 | Laura Byron, one of our hardworking graduate students, has passed their qualifying exams and **is now officially a Ph.D. candidate**!
+Jun 17 | Laura Byron, one of our hardworking graduate students, has passed their qualifying exams and **is now officially a Ph.D. candidate**!
 Congratulations to Laura!
 Wishing all our graduate students the best of luck for the rest of their journeys.

 ![](img/section5-Laura_Byron.jpg)